 Submuscular and Subglandular Breast Implants

-There are three common locations to place incisions when performing a breast augmentation.
+There are three common locations to place incisions when performing a breast augmentation and breast implants.
 Transaxillary incisions are place in your armpit, but using this approach prohibits the use of silicone implants; in other words, only saline implants can be place using these incisions.
 Another disadvantage to this approach is the incision is visible when wearing certain dresses, tank-tops, and bathing suits.

 Another possible incision location is around the areola, or periareolar.
 These incisions usually heal very well with minimal visibility.
 However, if there are any healing issues with the incision, they will be noticeable.
 Silicone or saline implants can be used thru this incision, however, the rates of capsular contracture are higher after using the periareolar incisions.
 Another downside to the incisions around areola is that sensory nerves can be cut that sometimes permanently decrease sensation to the nipples.

 The last location is one that Dr. Marshall uses, the inframammary approach.
 This incision lies underneath the breast and is essentially invisible.
 It also has lower rates of capsular contracture compared to the periareolar approach.
 The incision also has minimal effect on nipple and areola sensation because there is no cutting around it.
 Lastly, this approach gives Dr. Marshall complete access to the plane for the implant (either above the muscle or below it) to ensure that you have no bleeding or complications.

 After your breast augmentation in Asheville, you will be monitored in a recovery area to make sure no problems occur.
 Most women go home a few hours after surgery, but you’ll need a driver from our office or surgery center.